Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 Conversely, leftover money can go toward savings or paying off debt.

 This step requires discipline but is crucial for financial control.
-You can better adhere to the budgets you set for each category if you keep track of your expenditures.
+If you keep track of your expenditures, you can better adhere to the budgets you set for each category.

 This keeps your budget balanced without overspending.